 2 Pine Needles Lodge & Golf ClubSouthern PinesSee on map

 Ask most members of the Golf Panel, and you’ll likely hear Pine Needles characterized as one of those special courses you wouldn’t mind playing every day.
-A wonderfully fair Donald Ross classic, this is a meandering trip among the pines that always delivers pleasure, but requires full attention to every shot.
-A favorite of female players, Pine Needles hosted the women’s U.S. Open Championships 1996, 2001 and 2007.
+A wonderfully fair Donald Ross classic, this is a meandering trip among the pines that always delivers pleasure but requires full attention to every shot.
+A favorite of female players, Pine Needles hosted the women’s US Open Championships in 1996, 2001, 2007 and 2022.

 And part of the same resort is another Ross gem, Mid Pines Golf Club (see the 5th-place ranking).